Graduate Certificate in Community Advocacy

 Admission and Advisement

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a complete application.
-Advising will be provided by the certificate program coordinator, Dr. Meredith Brown.
+Advising will be provided by the certificate program coordinator, Dr. Peggy Tally.

 While the 12 credits of this certificate may be transferred into the M.A. in social and public policy, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s program.